CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 overmap specials have a minimum occurrence of 0, to keep the overmaps from being too similar to each other.
 In addition, there are no specials with a maximum occurrence of 1.
-This is important because each normal special has a very high chance of being placed at least once per overmap, owing to some quirks of the code ( the number of specials is only slightly higher than the number of slots per overmap, specials that failed placement don't get disqualified and can be rolled for again, placement iterating until all sectors are occupied ).
+This is important because each normal special has a very high chance of being placed at least once per overmap, owing to some quirks of the code (most notably, the number of specials is only slightly more than the number of slots per overmap, specials that failed placement don't get disqualified and can be rolled for again, and placement iterates until all sectors are occupied).
 For specials that are not common enough to warrant appearing on all overmaps please use the "UNIQUE" flag.

 ### Occurrences ( UNIQUE )

 When the special has the "UNIQUE" flag, instead of defining the minimum and maximum number placed the occurrences field defines the chance of the special to be included in any one given overmap.
-Before any placement rolls, all specials with this flag have to succeed in a x_in_y ( first value, second value) roll to be included in the `overmap_special_batch` for the currently generated overmap, meaning that any special that failed this roll won't ever be considered for placement.
-Currently all UNIQUE specials use [ x, 100 ] occurrences for ease of understanding, but this is not binding.
+Before any placement rolls, all specials with this flag have to succeed in an x_in_y (first value, second value) roll to be included in the `overmap_special_batch` for the currently generated overmap;
+any special that failed this roll will never be considered for placement.
+Currently all UNIQUE specials use [x, 100] occurrences - percentages - for ease of understanding, but this is not required.

 ### Locations